adeshbhongale/EcoPlace/README.md

 ## Problem Statement

 Online shoppers lack easy access to environmental impact information when making purchase decisions, making it difficult to make eco-conscious choices.
-Consumers and businesses are increasingly aware of the importance of sustainability, but they often lack the tools to make informed eco-friendly purchasing decisions.
+Consumers and businesses are increasingly aware of the importance of sustainability, but they often lack the tools to make informed, eco-friendly purchasing decisions.
 The environmental impact of products is not always transparent, making it difficult to choose sustainable options.

 ## Solution (Link - https://eco-place-cyan.vercel.app/)